americanexpress/one-app/README.md

 ];
 ```

-As your application grows you can also take advantage of holocron's [`ModuleRoute`](./docs/api/modules/loading-modules.md#moduleroute)
+As your application grows, you can also take advantage of Holocron's [`ModuleRoute`](./docs/api/modules/loading-modules.md#moduleroute)
 to load other modules.

 ```js